musicjoeyoung/musicjoeyoung/README.md

             user-authorization structures and attractive user interface, as well as interactive, multi-user web spaces with polished front-end designs.
-I'm a software engineer and graduate of the Fullstack Academy Software Engineering Immersive program.
-I perform coding, debugging, testing, and troubleshooting in application development processes.
-I work primarily in Javascript with HTML5, CSS3, React, Redux, Node, Express, Sequelize, PostgreSQL, Babel, Webpack, OAuth, Heroku.
-I have also earned certifications from MIT on EdX.org in Data Science with Python.

 ### 🏆 Reviews:
 - <a href="https://musicjoeyoung.medium.com/fullstack-academy-review-7a04f26dba2d" title="Fullstack Academy Review">Review of Fullstack Academy</a>
 ### 🔭 I’m currently working on:
 - Unit homepage for the 78th Army Band
+- Individual client sites
-### 🌱 I’m currently learning:
+### 🌱 I’m currently studying:
-- GraphQL
 - Typescript
-- Refining: my NERD & MERN stack skills
+- Three.js
 ### 👯 I’m looking to collaborate on:
 - Any project that empowers the user
 - Any project that has a strong sense of morals and values as its backbone
-- Music related projects
 ### 💬 Ask me about:
 - My experience as a Fullstack Academy graduate
 - Design Questions
 ### 📫 How to reach me:
 - musicjoeyoung@gmail.com
 ### ⚡ Fun fact:
-- In the Army, I'm an Executive Officer for a military band, and we play lots of wonderful music! 🇺🇸🎵
+- I'm also in the Army Reserves where I'm an Executive Officer for a military band, and we play lots of wonderful music! 🇺🇸🎵